 Qualified Subchapter S Subsidiaries (QSSS).
 For corporate income tax purposes, North Carolina follows the federal classification of entities under the federal check-the-box regulations.
-If the corporation meets these qualifications, fill in the appropriate circle.
+If the corporation meets these qualifications and is a parent of a QSSS or a subsidiary of a QSSS, fill in the appropriate circle.
 Qualified Subchapter S Subsidiaries must file separate franchise tax returns.

 Limited Liability Company (LLC).
-Alimited liability company that elects to be taxed as an S corporation for federal tax purposes is recognized as the same type of entity for State franchise and income tax purposes.
+A limited liability company that elects to be taxed as an S corporation for federal tax purposes is recognized as the same type of entity for State franchise and income tax purposes.
 If a limited liability company is classified as an S corporation for federal tax purposes, fill in the appropriate circle.